-Sign in/Sign out-Please accompany your child into the room, make contact with a teacher, sign in your child on the Playground app using your phone or the iPad provided, and assist in washing hands.
+Sign in/Sign out-Please accompany your child into the room, make contact with a teacher, sign in your child on the Brightwheel app using your phone or the iPad provided, and assist in washing hands.
 At the end of each day, notify the teacher that you are picking up your child and sign out of the program.
-The Playground app includes the date and time a child is dropped off, picked up and by whom.
-Parents are required to have the Playground app for sign in/sign out and tracking communication with the center staff.
-If parents are unable to download the app center staff will manually log the child, recording date, time and who is signing in/out.

 You may temporarily park your car in the visitor's spaces in front of the center when arriving to drop off or pick up your child.
 Please avoid letting your car idle in the parking areas unless the temperature is extremely hot or cold.
-Parents must sign in/out upon arrival and departure so we have a record of children's attendance.
+Parents must sign in/out upon arrival and departure so we have record of children's attendance.
 Each child has a mailbox in this area for messages, notes, and billing.
 Please check your child's mailbox daily

 The center will close at 5:30 pm each day.
-Parents who are late picking up their child due to an emergency, PLEASE call 712-388-6800 or notify your child's teachers via the Playground app.
+Parents who are late picking up their child due to an emergency, PLEASE call 712-325-3270 or notify your child's teachers via the Brightwheel app.
 Parents who are late to pick up their child may be assessed a late fee of \$2.00 per minute after 5:35.
 This will be charged to cover staff expenses.
 The center clock will be the official time.